 Most foreigners, whether going to Nigeria for holiday, on business or relocating there, will need a visa.
 Some foreign citizens are granted visa-free entry to Nigeria and others are eligible for obtaining a visa on arrival.

-Citizens of member-states of the Economic Community of West African States (ECOWAS) and several additional countries are exempt from obtaining a visa; these citizens can enter Nigeria without a visa.
+Citizens of member-states of the Economic Community of West African States (ECOWAS) and several additional countries are exempt from obtaining a visa and can enter on their passport alone.

 It is also possible to get a visa at the port of entry to Nigeria – depending on nationality and purpose of visit.
 Nigeria allows those travelling for business purposes and citizens from African Union countries to get a visa on arrival.
-It is necessary to apply for this first, however, via the Nigerian Immigration Service ePortal and making a payment.
+It is necessary to apply for this ahead of time via the Nigerian Immigration Service ePortal.
 Once processed, full immigration clearance may be granted when arriving in the country.

 Expats should also be sure to check up on the recommended pre-travel vaccinations and what to expect in terms of healthcare in Nigeria.